nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 title: Work Generation | Nano Documentation
 description: Understand the best configurations for work generation on the Nano network.

+!!!tip "Some sections of this page target node version 21 or higher"

 Every block published to the network, whether a send, receive or representative change block, requires a small, valid [Proof-of-Work](/glossary/#proof-of-work-pow) to be completed above a minimum difficulty floor (threshold).
 As of V21 this threshold is different for different block types: send and change blocks require a higher threshold, while receive blocks are lower.

-This work value is not used in concensus, but instead is one of the first pieces of data used to validate blocks on the network and is a key component of maintaining consistent quality of service on the network.
+This work value is not used in consensus, but instead is one of the first pieces of data used to validate blocks on the network and is a key component of maintaining consistent quality of service on the network.

 ## System considerations